 Configuration Guide

-This guide provides detailed documentation for all configuration parameters in TrackMania RL (Rulka).
+This guide documents the main configuration knobs in TrackMania RL (Rulka).

 Configuration files are located in config_files/ and organized by category for easy editing.